m7md5303/UVM_VeeR/README.md

 # UVM_VeeR
-UVM Environment for verifying the <a src ='https://github.com/chipsalliance/Cores-VeeR-EH1/tree/main'>Veer RISC-V-Based Core</a>.
-It levarages the usage of a mix of constrained randomization, concurrent and immediate assertions as well as having the support of well-built coverage groups
+<p>UVM Environment for verifying the <span><a src ='https://github.com/chipsalliance/Cores-VeeR-EH1/tree/main'>Veer RISC-V-Based Core</a></span><.
+It levarages the usage of a mix of constrained randomization, concurrent and immediate assertions as well as having the support of well-built coverage groups</p>

 ## Steps to Run

 ### Simulation and Coverage results generation